 - Disability History/Archives Consortium

 - The Disability History/Archives Consortium is a national collaboration that aims to promote the integration of collections, preservation, access, and the development of education resources about disability history broadly defined.
-Published quarterly, each edition features news from leading local, state, and national museums and archives with collections on disability history.
-Contributors to the newsletter include:
+Published quarterly, each edition features news from leading local, state, and national museums and archives with collections on disability history, including those listed above.

 Other Selected Publications on Disability History